navis-org/fafbseg-py/docs/source/intro.rst

 You will find that certain functions have a version for Google and for FlyWire.
 For example, :func:`fafbseg.flywire.locs_to_segments` and :func:`fafbseg.google.locs_to_segments` let you map locations to segmentation IDs for the respective data set.
-That said, at this point the Google segmentation has effectively been superseded by the FlyWire and has therefore seen less attention.
+That said: at this point the Google segmentation has effectively been superseded by FlyWire and has therefore seen less attention.

 Please check out the :ref:`tutorials<tutorials>` for details!